sforsman/ditemplate/README.md

 ----------

 1. Clone this repository
-2. Make sure your config.json exists in the repository root
+2. Make sure your config.json exists in the repository root (and make sure PHP is in your path)
 3. Run

 ```bash